A mentor empowers young people to make smart choices that put them on the path to making better life decisions.

 Serving youth ages 5-14 in Rice, Steele, Dodge, and Waseca Counties.

-Community Based Program- matches get together a couple times a month for a couple hours and do activities in the community they enjoy.
-It might include playing in the park, visiting an exhibit, going bowling, or hanging out and talking.
+Community Based Program: Matches get together a few times a month for a couple of hours and do activities in the community they enjoy.
+It might include playing in the park, visiting an exhibit, going bowling, or just hanging out and talking.

 Serving youth in grades 2-7.

 Out of School Program: Youth are matched with college students from Carleton or St. Olaf College and meet one hour per week on the college campus or other locations in the community.
 Youth explore the college campus while making connections and developing life skills.